Ethan-McLaughlin/Dissertation/README.md

 # Dissertation
-This repository contains all the code utilised for my dissertation.
+This repository contains all the code and workflows utilised for my dissertation.